Subjective Face Transform using Human First Impressions

 \section{Experimental Details}

-\textbf{Training setup - } Our goal is to transform an input face according to a user-defined attribute score change, while retaining identity.
-To achieve this, we train a pipeline to learn possible semantic variations in features for a particular subjective attribute --- specifically \textit{trustworthiness}, \textit{dominance}, and \textit{attractiveness} --- using which we can edit faces in the direction of the subjective attribute.
-Our pipeline is set up in three phases, to generate a transformation spectrum capable of allowing minor/major edits to decrease/increase the perception of a selected attribute.
-We determine that fixing the inversion and attribute prediction branches with pretrained models helps in learning this mapping efficiently.
-Appendix \ref{section:training_evaluation} provides details on the training setup, and experiments on selecting pretrained models for inversion and attribute score prediction.
+Our goal is to transform an input face according to a user-defined attribute score change.
+The pipeline is set up in three phases, to generate a transformation spectrum capable of allowing minor/major edits to decrease/increase the perception of a selected attribute.
+We determine that fixing the inversion and attribute prediction branches with pre-trained models helps to learn this mapping efficiently (Section~\ref{section:latent_score_extraction}).
+We set up FFHQ~\cite{karras2019style}, SG2-ADA~\cite{karras2020training} generated images, and CelebAMask-HQ~\cite{CelebAMask-HQ} as training data.

-\textbf{User-defined transformation spectrum - } We perform transformations within the range $[-0.4, 0.4]$ for the user-defined changes, which essentially transforms the images to elicit scores in the range $[0,1]$.
-This is based on the observation that most images in the considered datasets elicit scores within the range $[0.4, 0.6]$, as represented in Figure~\ref{fig:orig_image_preds_eval_sets}.
-Some image-score pairs can provide the pipeline with a transformation target beyond the possible range of $[0, 1]$, generating undesired results (discussed in Section~\ref{section:limitations_biases}).
+\textbf{User-defined Transformation Spectrum - } We perform transformations within $[-0.4, 0.4]$ for user-defined changes, which essentially transforms images to elicit scores within $[0,1]$ --- most images in considered datasets elicit scores within $[0.4, 0.6]$, as represented in Figure~\ref{fig:orig_image_preds_eval_sets}.
+Some image-score pairs can provide the pipeline with a transformation target beyond $[0, 1]$, generating undesired results (Section~\ref{section:limitations_biases}).